-In FORTRAN programs any statement may be assigned a number.
-2.6 This number is arbitrarily chosen by the program writer and is placed to the left of the actual statement, as, for example: 100 Y = A+3.
-B $1 \quad X = X + Y$ Q. The second statement shown above has a statement number A. 1 of 2.7 The rules of statement numbering are simple: any statement may have an assigned number, no particular order of numbers is required, and, naturally, no two statements may have the same X number.
-Q. Statement numbers are arbitrarily assigned numbers appearing on the of the statement to which they refer.
-A. left 2.8 Given the statements 1 X = 2,1059 3 A = 3.
-3000 B = 4.
-2 Y = AX2+BXX the computer will proceed to execute them in the order written: 1, 3, 3000, and then 2.
-Q. (True or False) The numerical value of a statement number has no bearing on the order of execution: A. True 2.9 While any statement may have an arbitrarily assigned statement number, it is used in most cases only where a "label" is needed; that is, a statement number is used where it is necessary to refer to that statement from some other part of the program.
-Q. (True or False) Arithmetic Formula statements are the only statements which can have statement numbers: A. False 2,10 Statement numbers are chosen in an arbitrary fashion, but they must not be larger in size than a certain upper limit.
+2.6 In FORTRAN programs any statement may be assigned a number.
+This number is arbitrarily chosen by the program writer and is placed to the left of the actual statement, as, for example: 100 Y = A+3.B 1 X = X+Y Q. The second statement shown above has a statement number of Α, 1 2.7 The rules of statement numbering are simple: any statement may have an assigned number, no particular order of numbers is required, and, naturally, no two statements may have the same number.
+O. Statement numbers are arbitrarily assigned numbers appearing on theof the statement to which they refer. Α. left 1 2.8 Given the statements $ \begin{array}{ccc} 1 & X=2,1059 \\ 3 & A=3. \end{array} $ 3.1 V 3000 B = 4, 2 Y = AX2+BX the computer will proceed to execute them in the order written: 1, 3, 3000, and then 2.
+Q. (True or False) The numerical value of a statement number has no bearing on the order of execution: Α. True transport of the second of the 2.9 While any statement may have an arbitrarily assigned statement number, it is used in most cases only where a "label" is needed; that is, a statement number is used where it is necessary to refer to that statement from some other part of the program.
+X Q. (True or False) Arithmetic Formula statements are the only statements which can have statement numbers: A. False 2.10 Statement numbers are chosen in an arbitrary fashion, but they must not be larger in size than a certain upper limit.
 On the 7090, for example, statement numbers may not exceed the value of 32767.
-Q. 33766 (is or is not) a legal statement number in A. is not (33766 is 7090 FORTRAN. larger than 32767)
+Q. 33766 (is or is not)a legal statement number in 7090 FORTRAN.
+A. is not (33766 is larger than 32767)